enkidevs/curriculum/javascript/react/intro-react/one-way-data-binding.md

 This technique is often seen as *cleaner* and it's preferred because it gives better control over the **data flow**.

-Note that you can still implement two-way data binding in **React**, but this require some extra effort.
+Note that you can still implement two-way data binding in **React**, but this requires some extra effort.

 ---
 ## Practice